6 Best HR Outsourcing Services for Small Businesses in 2023

 - General HR consulting available by phone

 - HR projects like creating job descriptions or conducting a personnel file audit

-- Helping you choose which HR systems and processes to set up
+- Helping you choose the payroll system or HR tools and setting up HR processes

-- HR strategy to help you plan for growth or improve employee productivity
+- HR strategy to help you plan for growth or improve employee engagement and productivity

 - Training your managers and staff